haggaret/google-calendar-syncer/README.md

   --region REGION       AWS region S3 bucket is in --cleanup             Clean up temp folder after exection --verbose             Turn on DEBUG logging
-  --dryrun              Do a dryrun - no changes will be performed```
+  --dryrun              Do a dryrun - no changes will be performed --cache-refresh       Refresh cache - ignore existing cache
 ```

 Config file is a json document with the following info: